karm435/karmaacademy.github.io/_pages/about.md

 Karma Academy is an Australian-registered business.
 It develops apps for Apple technologies.

 ## About Paperless
-Karma Academy owns Paperless’, Welcome to Paperless, your all-in-one solution for efficient property management.
-Whether you're a seasoned real estate investor or a first-time landlord, our app is designed to simplify the process of listing and managing your properties, making your landlord journey smoother and more rewarding.
+Karma Academy owns Paperless’, Welcome to Paperless, Transform your physical documents into organized digital files with Paperless.
+Say goodbye to clutter and hello to efficient document management!

+Paperless is your all-in-one solution for scanning, organizing, and managing documents of all sizes.
+From single receipts to entire books, our powerful scanning technology ensures crystal-clear digital copies.
+With intelligent organization features and robust security, Paperless keeps your important documents at your fingertips while freeing up your physical space.

+Key Features:

+**Advanced Scanning Technology
+- High-quality document scanning
+- Auto-edge detection and perspective correction
+- Multi-page document support

+**Versatile Document Handling
+- Scan various document types: receipts, ID cards, books, and more
+- Batch scanning for multiple documents

+**OCR Technology
+- Extract text from images and scanned documents
+- Make all your documents searchable

+**User-Friendly Interface
+- Intuitive design for easy navigation
+- Customizable dashboard for quick access to frequently used features

+**Regular Updates and Support
+- Continuous improvements and new features
+- Responsive customer support

 ## Contact
 You can react to support from in app email for any quries and support.